 If I asked everyone I know, “Do you know how to make french toast?”
 I am pretty sure every single person would say they do.
 It is a basic recipe that most of us grew up eating, made with simple ingredients and very little effort.

 This version, however, is a little extra.
-I am not sure if it is the subtle sweetness from the honey, the richness of the cream, or the warm bananas on top, but something about this combination takes classic french toast to a whole new level.
+I am not sure if it is the subtle sweetness from the honey, the richness of the cream, or the warm banana slices on top, but something about this combination takes classic french toast to a whole new level.

 I used whole wheat bread here, but this recipe is very forgiving.
 White bread, egg bread, or even raisin bread all work well.
 If bananas are not your thing, feel free to skip them and stick with butter and syrup instead.